Mono-Game/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 The helper function `CalculateBoundingSphere` approximates the bounding sphere of a model and then returns a new bounding sphere that envelops the model.
 The result is stored in the `BoundingSphere` variable.
 The `Y-coordinate` is set to `0` (ground).
 This causes the upper half of the bounding sphere to project out of the playing field.
 Since the widest part of the sphere is at the playing field level, it provides a good approximation when testing collision between fuel cells and the fuel carrier.

-Open the `GameObject` class and add the following helper method after any existing code:
+Open the `GameObject` class and add the following helper method after any of the existing code:

 ```csharp
 protected BoundingSphere CalculateBoundingSphere()